 When it comes to finding your very first clients, you don’t want to leave a single stone unturned; you need to start making inroads with as many people who might need your services as possible.

 To reach potential clients online, Mike Gingerich recommends setting up social media accounts for your business, investing in a targeted ad campaign, and publishing a business blog with search engine optimization in mind.
 You can also use platforms like LinkedIn to connect with former colleagues and other professionals in your industry.
 In addition, signing up for virtual events and conferences is a great way to network remotely.

 5. Design Your Home Office

 While working with your first few clients, you might not feel like you need dedicated office space.
 But as your business expands and you build up a larger clientele, you’ll probably want your own comfortable workspace.

 You might be able to transform a guest bedroom into an office, or you could take advantage of a space that you rarely utilize, like your basement or attic.
 Office Depot recommends purchasing an ergonomic office chair to support good posture throughout the workday.
-You’ll also want to invest in a desk with plenty of surface space, bright lighting, and storage tools, like a filing cabinet.
+You’ll also want to invest in a desk (for example Stand Desk) with plenty of surface space, bright lighting, and storage tools, like a filing cabinet.

 6. Use the Right Tools

 Even if you start off your entrepreneurial journey by running your business from your laptop, you’ll eventually want to purchase office tools and software that can help you get everything done with a higher degree of efficiency.